Requirements for Authors

 • Scientific studies should have a potential to stimulate further research.

 Manuscripts should be minimum 12 and maximum 20 pages [Times New Roman 12; cca 40 lines per page].
-The manuscript should contain the following items, in the same order as given bellow:
+The manuscript should contain the following items, in the following order:

 • title (also in English)